How much can you save by refinancing your mortgage?

 Taxes & Insurance section asks you to input the escrow payments for taxes and homeowner’s insurance that are part of your monthly mortgage bills.
 The calculator needs this information to help estimate how much your new payments might be.

 People sometimes have more than one choice when they want to refinance their mortgages.
 Conventional loans are available to anyone who meets the requirements, and can be used to refinance a primary residence, a vacation home, or an investment property.

 Veterans who qualify can use VA loans to refinance their homes.
 You may be able to refinance using an FHA or a USDA loan too.
 You can only refinance the house where you live with these types of loans.
 Look at the loan comparison table below to see which option may fit your needs.
 You can also get a personalized recommendation from one of our friendly Loan Advisors by calling 877-220-5533.

 When you refinance, you pay off your existing loan and replace it with a new mortgage.
-People refinance to save money on interest, to reduce their monthly payments, to switch from an adjustable rate to a fixed rate mortgage, and other reasons.
+People refinance to save money on interest, to switch from an adjustable rate to a fixed rate mortgage, and other reasons.